Vaishali715/Final_Project/README.md

 Seaborn and Matplotlib are Python data visualization packages we will use in Jupyter Notebook in order to create some initial plots in order to better understand the data.
 We will also use pandas package to group different variables and use functions such as value count, sum, mean etc. in order to create different subgroups which can then be visualized.
 After better understanding these patterns we will export our data over to Tableau, a data visualization software that helps allows us to do data storytelling in a more interactive in aesthetically pleasing way.
 We will export our data to Tableau where we will create a Tableau Story and present the process of Mushroom Classification through visuals.

 ### Presentation
-For our presentation of our analysis we will be using Google Sheets found [here.](https://docs.google.com/presentation/d/1EP28CKPbYbpHLa78xovteIuUX3ddW1zJACCxqsLnej8/edit#slide=id.p)
+For our presentation of our analysis we will be using Google Slides found [here.](https://docs.google.com/presentation/d/1EP28CKPbYbpHLa78xovteIuUX3ddW1zJACCxqsLnej8/edit#slide=id.p)

 ### Preliminary Data Preprocessing